The following are testimonials from Dissertation Reviews participants and readers.

 In my experience, Dissertation Reviews provided a forum to share years of research conducted in relative isolation to an interested audience beyond my PhD committee (including scholars and non-academics).
 Through this experience, my academic networks grew tenfold.
 Not only did the process of intellectual exchange in writing the review prove very satisfying, it also assisted in establishing contacts with publishers.
 Besides helping to build these professional networks, participating in Dissertation Reviews has increased my awareness of the current state of my own fields (Religious Studies/Sino-Tibetan-Himalayan Studies).

 The Dissertation Reviews project has done a superb job in keeping the scholarly community updated about the cutting-edge work in history years before the dissertations can be turned into published books.
 It also allows younger authors to get valuable feedback about how to better revise their manuscripts.
 As both a reviewer and an author, I have personally benefited enormously from both reading others’ work and getting constructive suggestions.
 It has helped generate much more scholarly interest in my research than otherwise.
-Its open access also allows scholars all over the world to exchange ideas and distribute knowledge promptly.
 I believe that this project deserves all the support it needs for its continued success.

 – Li Chen, Assistant Professor of History, University of Toronto